Rebecca Faulkenberry

-Rebecca Faulkenberry is a Bermudian singer and actress who has appeared on Broadway, West End theatre and screen.
+Rebecca Faulkenberry is a Bermudian singer and actress who has appeared on Broadway, in the West End and on screen.
 She has performed in Spider-Man: Turn Off the Dark, Rock of Ages and The Irishman.
+Since 2026, she has appeared in the role of Rachel in MJ The Musical.

 Early life

 Faulkenberry was born in Texas and raised in Bermuda.
 She moved back to the U.S. to attend the Connecticut boarding school Choate Rosemary Hall and Indiana University before completing a masters at Royal Conservatoire of Scotland.

 Career

 Theatre

 Faulkenberry made her West End debut in High School Musical, in 2008, and went on to star in High School Musical 2 before going on the US tour of the show.
 Her Broadway debut followed in 2011 as the female lead, Sherrie, with Rock of Ages following her role on the Rock of Ages national tour.
-After a nine-month stay with the show, Faulkenberry left Rock of Ages to join Spider-Man: Turn Off the Dark in 2011 in the lead role of Mary-Jane.
+After a nine-month stay with the show, she left Rock of Ages to join Spider-Man: Turn Off the Dark in 2011 in the lead role of Mary-Jane.
 In 2017 she starred as Nancy in Tim Minchin and Danny Rubin's Tony-nominated musical Groundhog Day.
+In June 2026, she returned to Broadway, appearing as Rachel in MJ The Musical.